bennypowers/bennypowers.dev/posts/2025-12-04-custom-elements-dev-server.md

 show off your components, and `cem serve` wraps them up into a live-reloading dev server with auto-generated knobs.

-The server's UI and workflow are based on you [Custom Elements Manifest][customelementsmanifest].
+The server's UI and workflow are based on your [Custom Elements Manifest][customelementsmanifest].
 It uses the same code as in the [`cem generate`][cemgenerate] command to discover HTML demos according to your configuration, then it generates demo pages complete with **interactive knobs**, based on your manifest metadata.